yeatmanlab/roar-docs/docs/researcher/data-tools/README.md

 FROM `gse-roar-admin.admin.users` AS au
 '
 ```

-#### Cleaning Demographic Data
-The demographics data can be difficult to wrangle for many reasons.
-Like most demographics data, there are opportunities for participants and researchers to enter data through open text boxes or drop downs with infinite options.
-Particularly, the race and ethnicity variables are often times filled with typing errors, grammatical errors, varying cases, and a variety of outcomes.
-The researcher will want to clean these variables and all other demographic variables to capture all the information they can while creating a concise and clean dataframe.

-Feel free to explore and build off of this [cleaning script](https://github.com/yeatmanlab/Clean-ROAR-Data/blob/main/Clean_Demographics.Rmd) for cleaning demographics pulled from BigQuery.

 ### Pulling District Data
 This will help determine how many unique districts have been linked with ROAR.